 Validate & Iterate

-Now that you’ve made it through these tips, you’re ready to set up your cards and watch them work!
-Once your RTA cards and CMs are live, you’ll be able to maintain their efficacy by validating their usefulness, and creating new iterations of cards that aren’t up to snuff.
+Once your RTA cards and CMs are live, maintain their efficacy by reviewing their performance and creating new iterations of cards as your product and procedures evolve.

-- Are your reps actually using your cards?
+- Are your reps actually using the card?

 - Are the most frequently-triggered cards resulting in beneficial changes?